Bible Reading: Hebrews 11:1-6

 When you wish you had bigger trust in God, pray these words straight from the mouths of Jesus’ closest disciples, and be confident God will grow your faith in him: “We need more faith; tell us how to get it” (Luke 17:5).

-REFLECT: How are you going to grow in faith?
+TALK: How are you going to grow in faith?
 What is God’s plan to help?